-Upregulation of LIMK1/2 in GBM is associated with high grade and poor prognosis significance of this premise, we queried The Cancer Genome Atlas (TCGA) to determine whether transcriptomic and clinical features of GBM might be associated with changes in expression of LIMK and a set of other candidate proteins relevant to actin-based cell motility.
+Upregulation of LIMK1/2 in GBM is associated with high grade and poor prognosis

+A key premise of our study is that targeting LIMK, a central regulator of actin-based motility, may prove effective in limiting GBM infiltration.
+As a first step toward assessing the clinical significance of this premise, we queried The Cancer Genome Atlas (TCGA) to determine whether transcriptomic and clinical features of GBM might be associated with changes in expression of LIMK and a set of other candidate proteins relevant to actin-based cell motility.
 Frequently mutated genes (EGFR, CDKN2A, PTEN, PDGFRA) were used as controls to ensure that proper statistical thresholds (e.g., z-scores) were used for the analysis of the TCGA dataset.
-We found that within this list of actin related genes, LIMK1 was among the most altered loci, with ~ 21% of patients exhibiting increases in DNA copy number and/or mRNA levels.
-Genes that make up the Apr2/3 complex (ARPC1A, ARPC1B, and WASL) were similarly altered in GBM patients as was Rac1.
-Further, modifications of LIMK2 were observed in ~ 5% of patients (Figure 1A).
+We found that within this list of actin-related genes, LIMK1 was among the most altered loci, with approximately 21% of patients exhibiting increases in DNA copy number and/or mRNA levels.
+Genes that make up the Apr2/3 complex (ARPC1A, ARPC1B, and WASL) were similarly altered in patients with GBM as was Rac1.
+Furthermore, modifications of LIMK2 were observed in approximately 5% of patients (Fig. 1A).
 We then explored changes in mRNA levels between GBM and low-grade gliomas (which are generally much less invasive) to identify actin-related genes that may be enriched in the high-grade cohort.
-We found that within this candidate list of actin-based cell motility genes, LIMK1 mRNA levels ranked second-highest, indicating a strong association between LIMK1 and disease severity (Figure 1B).
-Further, Kaplan-Meier analysis showed significantly decreased survival in patients with increases in LIMK1 and LIMK2 (Figure 1C).
+We found that within this candidate list of actin-based cell motility genes, LIMK1 mRNA levels ranked second highest, indicating a strong association between LIMK1 and disease severity (Fig. 1B).
+Furthermore, Kaplan-Meier analysis showed significantly decreased survival in patients with increases in LIMK1 and LIMK2 (Fig. 1C).